Table of Contents

 Open Chrome in Incognito mode and see if that makes any difference.
 Use the keyboard shortcut CTRL + SHIFT + N to open an Incognito window.

 In Incognito mode, Chrome loads without any apps or extensions.
-If everything is working fine in Incognito mode, the culprit is most likely a Chrome app or extension.
+If everything is working fine in Incognito mode, the culprit is likely a Chrome app or extension.

 Check Extensions or Apps